Student Advisory Committee

 iii.
 Represent geographically diverse schools

-Multiple applications may be accepted from a single school, but there shall be efforts made to ensure that as many schools are represented as possible.
+Multiple applications may be accepted from a single school, but there shall be efforts made to ensure that as many schools as possible are represented as possible.
 Applicants will be notified of their decision prior to the state tournament.
 The new Student Officers will be recognized at the state tournament, where they will introduce themselves to the WFCA body.